Zip 1 GB in 16 seconds. Runs entirely on YOUR computer.

 Do I need to install anything?

 No. The tool runs entirely in the browser tab — no extension, no signup, no download.
-The zip is built with WebAssembly DEFLATE that's loaded as part of the page.
+The zip is built on your computer.

 What compression level should I use?